 To make meatballs:

-1. Place meatball ingredients in a large bowl and mix until it becomes sticky.
+1. Place minced pork and the meatballs ingredients in a large bowl and mix until it becomes sticky.

-2. Divide mixture into 7 portions equally (about 100g +/- each) and form balls.
+2. Divide mixture into 7-8 portions equally and shape into balls.
 (Note: The recipe actually indicate 4 balls but I find them too big)

-3. Heat oil over high heat and deep fry the meatballs until browned on both side.
+3. Over medium high heat, fry the meatballs with oil until browned on both side.
 (Note: You don’t have to cook thoroughly as it will be braised later)

-4. Remove the meatballs and drain on paper towels.
+4. Remove the meatballs and onto paper towels to drain the oil.

-1. Place cabbage and dried shrimps in a claypot or large pot.
+1. Place cabbage and dried shrimps in a large claypot or stainless pot.
 Then place meatballs on top and cover 3/4 with chicken stock.

-2. Simmer, covered with lid for 40 minutes over low heat.
+2. Cover with lid and simmer for 40 minutes over low heat.

-3. Add seasoning, glass noddles and bok choy.
-Cook for 3 minutes to allow glass noodles to absorb the gravy.
+3. Add seasonings, bok choy and glass noddles.
+Cook for 3 minutes more for the glass noodles to soak in the gravy.